iDourgham/MLOPs-Final-Project/README.md

-Here is the updated version of your research project documentation with the new model scores and a justification for choosing XGBoost:

----

 # Research: Hand Gesture Classification

 This repository contains the implementation, training, and evaluation of machine learning models for **Hand Gesture Classification** using a normalized dataset derived from the HaGRID dataset.
 The goal is to classify different hand gestures accurately using various classification algorithms.